 Cricket was actually the original betting sport a long time before football and even horse racing, requiring an act of parliament to control cricket gambling all the way back in the 17th century.
-Cricket is now played professionally by over 100 countries and as one of the most internationally focused sports around it tends to give us that patriotic feeling when we bet.
-For us at OnlineBetting.org.uk we think Cricket provides the perfect balance to punters with a betting market to suit all types of wager.
-With a game structure that can range from a whole test series that can last 6 weeks to individual 6 ball overs there are so many options to wager your pennies.
+Cricket is now played professionally by over 100 countries and as one of the most internationally focused sports around it tends to give us that patriotic feeling.
+For us, we think Cricket provides the perfect balance to punters with a betting market to suit all types of wager.
+With a game structure that can range from a whole test series that can last 6 weeks, to individual 6 ball overs, there are so many options to wager on.

 Best Online Bookmakers for Cricket Betting

 Below we discuss some of the best cricket bookmakers for odds, streaming, market depth and more.
 In general if you wager on cricket regularly you can get a lot of added value over time by going to the right site.
-By having several accounts too you can also take the best prices and deals on a bet by bet basis.
+By having a portfolio of accounts you can also take the best prices and deals on a bet by bet basis.

 Superb Cricket Streaming and Features